Nkzq/vite-frontend-starter/README.md

 $ yarn webp
 ```

-There is a twig template located under `src/assets/templates/utils/_image.twig` which can help you.
+There is a twig template located under `src/assets/templates/utils/_image.twig` which you can use as a reference.

 Example with a simple image